timescale/python-vector/README.md

 await vec.create_tables()
 ```

-Then insert data where the ids use uuid’s v1 and the time component of
+Then, insert data where the IDs use UUIDs v1 and the time component of
-the uuid specifies the time of the embedding.
+the UUID specifies the time of the embedding.
 For example, to create an
-embedding for the current time simply do:
+embedding for the current time, simply do:

 ``` python
 id = uuid.uuid1()
 await vec.upsert([(id, {"key": "val"}, "the brown fox", [1.0, 1.2])])
 ```

-To insert data for a specific time in the past, create the uuid using
+To insert data for a specific time in the past, create the UUID using
 our
 [`uuid_from_time`](https://timescale.github.io/python-vector/vector.html#uuid_from_time)
 function